 Get advice if you are facing eviction

-Get help now if you are facing eviction from a demoted tenancy.
-Have the papers you received from the housing association and the court with you when you speak to an adviser.
+Get help now if you are facing eviction from a demoted housing association tenancy.
+Have any paperwork from the housing association or the court with you when you speak to an adviser.

 Risk of eviction

-If you have been involved in antisocial behaviour, your housing association can ask the court to downgrade your tenancy to a demoted housing association tenancy.
+If you have been involved in antisocial behaviour, your housing association can ask the court to downgrade your tenancy to an assured shorthold tenancy for 12 months.
 Housing associations do this as an alternative to evicting you.

 - the antisocial behaviour continues